-- In Box Hill all Early Works are complete and all monitors have been decommissioned. - In Burwood, the TARP was not implemented during the reporting period.
-Proactive dust mitigation measures included routine water cart and hose use on exposed soil and covering stockpiles to reduce dust.
-Additional controls included maintaining stockpiles below hoarding heights and covering loads prior to trucks exiting the site. - In Glen Waverley, the TARP was not implemented during the reporting period.
-A water cart and hose were used to dampen exposed soil, and stockpiles were covered to minimise wind carrying dust.
-Truck loads were also covered to minimise the risk of dust leaving the site during spoil haulage. - In Monash, all Early Works are complete, and all monitors have been decommissioned. - In Clayton, all Early Works are complete, and all monitors have been decommissioned. - In Heatherton, the TARP was not implemented during the reporting period.
+- In Box Hill all Early Works are complete, and all monitors have been decommissioned. - In Burwood, the TARP was not implemented during the reporting period.
+Proactive dust mitigation measures were implemented throughout the month, including routine water cart and hose use on exposed soil.
+Additional controls included maintaining stockpiles below hoarding heights and covering truck loads prior to exiting the site. - In Glen Waverley, the TARP was not implemented during the reporting period.
+Throughout the month, frequent water cart and hose use was implemented to dampen exposed soil, and stockpiles were stored in an area enclosed by hoarding which acts as a wind barrier to minimise wind carrying dust. - In Monash, all Early Works are complete, and all monitors have been decommissioned. - In Clayton, all Early Works are complete, and all monitors have been decommissioned. - In Heatherton, the TARP was not implemented during the reporting period.
 Water carts and hoses were used during excavation, and material and spoil haulage.
-Dust was reduced by application of soil binder on stockpiles, regular street sweeping, and requiring trucks to cover loads prior to leaving the site. - In Cheltenham all Early Works are complete and all monitors have been decommissioned.
+Dust was reduced by application of soil binder on stockpiles, regular street sweeping, and covering truck loads prior to leaving the site. - In Cheltenham all Early Works are complete, and all monitors have been decommissioned.